Methods and data standards

 Local autonomy in monitoring design

-National or global-scale aggregation without reprocessing
+National or global-scale aggregation at the users requests

 Reduced duplication of analytical infrastructure